Chrome Extension

 bioRxiv (Cold Spring Harbor Laboratory)(2023)

 Monoclonal antibodies (mAbs) represent a majority of biotherapeutics on the market today.
 These glycoproteins undergo post-translational modifications, such as N-linked glycosylation, that influence the structural & functional characteristics of the antibody.
 Glycosylation is a heterogenous post-translational modification that may influence therapeutic glycoprotein stability and clinical efficacy, which is why it is often considered a critical quality attribute (CQA) of the mAb product.
-While much is known about the glycosylation pathways of Chinese Hamster Ovary (CHO) cells and how cell culture chemical modifiers may influence the N-glycosylation profile of the final product, this knowledge is often based on the final cumulative glycan profile at the end of batch process.
-Building a temporal understanding of N-glycosylation and how mAb glycoform composition responds to changes in the biomanufacturing process in real-time will help build integrated process models that may allow for glycosylation control to produce more homogenous product.
+While much is known about the glycosylation pathways of Chinese Hamster Ovary (CHO) cells and how cell culture chemical modifiers may influence the N-glycosylation profile of the final product, this knowledge is often based on the final cumulative glycan profile at the end of the batch process.
+Building a temporal understanding of N-glycosylation and how mAb glycoform composition responds to real-time changes in the biomanufacturing process will help build integrated process models that may allow for glycosylation control to produce a more homogenous product.
 Here, we look at the effect of specific nutrient feed media additives (e.g., galactose, manganese) and feeding times on the N-glycosylation pathway to modulate N-glycosylation of a Herceptin biosimilar mAb (i.e., Trastuzumab).
-We deploy the N-GLYcanyzer process analytical technology (PAT) to monitor glycoforms in near real-time for bench scale bioprocesses operated in both fed-batch and perfusion modes to build an understanding of how temporal changes in mAb N-glycosylation is dependent on specific media additives.
-We find that Trastuzumab terminal galactosylation is sensitive to not only media feeding times but also intracellular nucleotide sugar pools.
-Temporal analysis reveals an increased desirable production of single and double galactose occupied glycoforms over time under glucose starved fed-batch cultures.
-Comparable galactosylation profiles were also observed between fed-batch (nutrient limited) and perfusion (non-nutrient limited) bioprocess conditions.
-In summary, our results demonstrate the utility of real-time monitoring of mAb glycoforms and feeding of critical cell culture nutrients under fed-batch and perfusion bioprocessing conditions to produce higher quality biologics. ### Competing Interest Statement The authors have declared no competing interest.
+We deploy the N-GLYcanyzer process analytical technology (PAT) to monitor glycoforms in near real-time for bench-scale bioprocesses operated in both fed-batch and perfusion modes to build an understanding of how temporal changes in mAb N-glycosylation are dependent on specific media additives.
+We find that Trastuzumab terminal galactosylation is sensitive to media feeding times and intracellular nucleotide sugar pools.
+Temporal analysis reveals an increased desirable production of single and double galactose-occupied glycoforms over time under glucose-starved fed-batch cultures.
+Comparable galactosylation profiles were also observed between fed-batch (nutrient-limited) and perfusion (non-nutrient-limited) bioprocess conditions.
+In summary, our results demonstrate the utility of real-time monitoring of mAb glycoforms and feeding critical cell culture nutrients under fed-batch and perfusion bioprocessing conditions to produce higher-quality biologics. ### Competing Interest Statement The authors have declared no competing interest.

 glycosylation,manganese supplementation,galactose,monoclonal antibody,n-linked,fed-batch